 Graham’s division was clearing the thickly wooded slopes of Barrosa Hill, marching to the west, when a patrol of the 1st Hussars of the King’s German Legion came in with the warning that French troops were marching towards the hill from the north.

 In the meantime, Ruffin’s Division reached the lower slopes of the Barrosa Hill and turned west to march up to the summit.

 There, Browne’s battalion was seen hurrying away through the woods and a squadron of French cavalry pursued them.

 Browne formed square to hold off the French cavalry, but a squadron of German hussars intervened and drove the French cavalry back, enabling Browne to continue on into the forest.

-On receipt of this information, Graham turned his division about to return and attack the French on Barossa Hill, in the belief that La Peña’s Spanish troops would need assistance in defending the hill against the French.
+On receipt of this information, Graham turned his division about to return and attack the French on Barrosa Hill, in the belief that La Peña’s Spanish troops would need assistance in defending the hill against the French.

-Riding out of the wood, heading east towards Barossa Hill, Graham encountered Browne himself, who informed him that the Spanish were in full retreat and from the edge of the wood Graham could see that this was so, the Spanish regiments streaming along the coastal road to the west.
+Riding out of the wood, heading east towards Barrosa Hill, Graham encountered Browne himself, who informed him that the Spanish were in full retreat and from the edge of the wood Graham could see that this was so, the Spanish regiments streaming along the coastal road to the west.

 Graham decided to attack the two French divisions, while they were still advancing and before they could unite.

 Graham’s Division was not in good order for the attack, after a long series of exhausting marches and now moving through the dense pine forest.

 There was not the time to put the troops in order before launching the attack and the various regiments were left to force their way back out of the forest and begin the assault as best they could.